 Daily Coding Day One Aught Eight

 My Paps used to say aught versus zero so I thought this would be a nice shoutout to the suspenders wearing gent.
 Another few days another programming problem.
-This one was marked as easy, but unless you have a good handle on String maniupluation it would be hard.
+This one was marked as easy, but unless you have a good handle on String maniupluation manipulation (spelling is also hard) it would be hard.

 1